Farah Pahlavi: Contributions to art and culture

-In addition to her own efforts, Farah sought to achieve this goal with the assistance of various foundations and advisers.
-Her ministry encouraged many forms of artistic expression, including traditional Iranian arts (such as weaving, singing, and poetry recital) as well as Western theatre.
-Her most recognized endeavour in supporting the performing arts was her patronage of the Shiraz Arts Festival.
+In addition to her own efforts, Farah sought to achieve this goal with the assistance of various foundations and advisors.
+Her ministry encouraged many forms of artistic expression, including traditional Iranian arts (such as weaving, singing, and poetry recital) as well as Western theater.
+Her most recognized endeavor in supporting the performing arts was her patronage of the Shiraz Arts Festival.
 This occasionally controversial event was held annually from 1967 until 1977 and featured live performances by both Iranian and Western artists.